 4. What advice would you give a waitstaff candidate about their job search? -

 - Optimize your LinkedIn profile: Recruiters often use LinkedIn to find potential candidates.
-Make sure your profile is up-to-date, includes a professional photo, and showcases your skills and experience.
-Consider asking colleagues or previous employers for recommendations to boost your profile's credibility.
+Ensure your profile is up-to-date, includes a professional photo, and showcases your skills and experience.
+Ask colleagues or previous employers for recommendations to boost your profile's credibility.

 - Network: Reach out to contacts within the hospitality industry.
-Attend industry events, join online forums or groups related to your profession.
-Networking can often open doors to opportunities that aren't advertised.
+Attend industry events and join online forums or groups related to your profession.
+Networking can often open doors to opportunities that need to be advertised.

 - Research potential employers: Before applying, research each restaurant to understand their style, values, and customer base.
 This information will help you tailor your applications and prepare for interviews.